vasylenko/devdosvid.blog/content/posts/2022/golden-image-pipelines-with-hcp-packer/index.md

 The configuration of the `hcp` provider in this example is empty on purpose: this provider supports `HCP_CLIENT_ID` and `HCP_CLIENT_SECRET` env variables to use their values for the [authentication](https://registry.terraform.io/providers/hashicorp/hcp/latest/docs/guides/auth) and avoid hard coding.
 Alternatively, you can use the `client_id` and `client_secret` options to configure the provider.

+## Image revocation

-Also, you can revoke an Iteration on purpose, preventing particular images from being used.
-For example, your SecOps team can revoke it due to some new CVE announced.
+It is possible to revoke a specific Iteration, and therefore all Images in it, to alert the users about the Image decommission.
+For example, your SecOps team can revoke it due to the new CVE announced.

+Revoked Images are treated differently by Packer CLI and Terraform CLI.

+### Packer CLI and Revoked Image

+When you reference the Image in a Packer template to use it as a source for another image, its revocation makes further Packer builds to fail.

+In other words, Packer won't let you build a new Image on top of the revoked Image.

+### Terraform CLI and Revoked Image

+On the contrary, Terraform CLI does not prevent the usage of the revoked Image by default, although its Cloud version does it if used with the "Run tasks" feature.

-When Iteration is revoked, its cloud_image_id returns the `error_revoked`  value instead of the actual image ID.
+Although you can get the Image ID, when the Iteration is revoked, the `hcp_packer_image` data source returns a non-empty `revoke_at` attribute with the value set to the revocation timestamp.

-You can add a bit of conditional logic to the Terraform code to catch that case and act accordingly.
-For example:
+Therefore, you can use the `precondition` (available in [Terraform CLI v1.2.0](https://devdosvid.blog/2022/05/04/new-lifecycle-options-and-refactoring-capabilities-in-terraform-1-1-and-1-2/#precondition-and-postcondition) and higher) to validate the Image with Terraform CLI and make sure it was not revoked

+Here is the code example that illustrates that:

 {{< figure src="logic-for-revoked-iteration.png" caption="Work with revoked HCP Packer image in Terraform" width="800">}}

-Or you can also validate this using recently announced [post- and preconditions](https://devdosvid.blog/2022/05/04/new-lifecycle-options-and-refactoring-capabilities-in-terraform-1-1-and-1-2/#precondition-and-postcondition).

 ## Why HCP Packer?